-I’ve been applying for journalism jobs since April and to be totally honest, I never thought I’d be in this position.
+I’ve been applying for journalism jobs since April and to be honest, I never thought I’d be in this position.
 With all the ‘necessary’ qualifications (BA, MA, NCTJ) and a decent amount of experience under my belt, I had always hoped that I’d be one of the lucky ones who landed a job pretty quickly.
 Needless to say, still being unemployed after nine months has not contributed positively to my confidence or self-esteem.

 And although sometimes I feel like I’m totally alone in this, I know that I’m not, and that there are many of you out there who could also seriously use a morale boost.